-We compare the results of different PTQ methods in \cref{classification_compare}.
+\cref{classification_compare} demonstrates the results of different PTQ methods.
 EasyQuant~\cite{EasyQuant_arxiv2020} is a popular post-training method that alternatively searches for the optimal scaling factors of weight and activation.
 However, the accuracy drop is more than 3\% at 8-bit quantization.
-Liu et al.~\cite{PTQ_on_ViT_arxiv2021} proposed to use the Pearson correlation coefficient and ranking loss are used as the metrics to determine the scaling factors, which increases the Top-1 accuracy.
-Since the sensitivity of different tensors to quantization are not the same, they use the mixed-precision technique, achieving good results at 4-bit quantization.
-At 8-bit quantization and 6-bit quantization, PTQ4ViT outperforms other methods, achieving more than 1\% improvement of prediction accuracy on average.
+Liu et al.~\cite{PTQ_on_ViT_arxiv2021} proposed using the Pearson correlation coefficient and ranking loss are used as the metrics to determine the scaling factors, which increases the Top-1 accuracy.
+Since the sensitivity of different layers to quantization is not the same, they also use the mixed-precision technique, achieving good results at 4-bit quantization.
+At 8-bit quantization and 6-bit quantization, PTQ4ViT outperforms other methods, achieving more than 1\% improvement in prediction accuracy on average.
 At 4-bit quantization, the performance of PTQ4ViT is not good.
-Although bias correction~\cite{DFQ_bias_correction_iccv2019} can improve the performance of PTQ4ViT, the result at 4-bit quantization is much lower than the mixed-precision of Liu et al. This indicates that mixed-precision is essential for quantization at lower bit-width, while it's not crucial at 8-bit quantization and it will increase the engineering complexity and quantization time.
+Although bias correction~\cite{DFQ_bias_correction_iccv2019} can improve the performance of PTQ4ViT, the result at 4-bit quantization is lower than the mixed-precision of Liu et al. This indicates that mixed-precision is important for quantization with lower bit-width.